kilo8deltapapa/wajalist/README.md

-# Generate Worked All Japan Prefectures List (from ADIF)
+# Generate Worked All Japan Prefectures List (WAJA) from ADIF

 This program generates a list of Japan Prefectures that have been confirmed, a list of unconfirmed prefectures, and a mapchartSave.txt file for upload to https://www.mapchart.net/japan.html to visualize the prefectures.